NineOfGaming/df-info/docs/templates/items.md

 ## Block tag

-Block tags occupy slots at the right side of an action chest:
+Block tags occupy slots at the bottom right side of an action chest:

 ```ts
 {